becomingbabyman/eunoia-desktop/README.md

 brew install ffmpeg
 ```

 Make sure you've opened the Voice Memo's app on your mac at least once.
 This allows iCloud to sync with your other devices and download any memos to your local filesystem.
+You may need to restart your computer before the memos show up.

 Build and run the Tauri app